 Learn how to assess the situation

-Teach them the power of a simple "no" including how to feel comfortable saying it and how to use it.
-Role play situations when they may feel pressure to do something they aren't comfortable doing.
+Teach them the power of a simple "no," including how to feel comfortable saying it and how to use it.
+Role play situations when they might feel pressure to do something they aren't comfortable doing.
 When they feel comfortable saying no, they will be better able to respond in the moment.
 When one person speaks out, it can give others the courage to do the same.

 If they don't feel they can say no, together think of ways they can respond.
-They can make an excuse, suggest an alternative activity, or even elicit a friend to support them in those difficult moments.
-They may find that friends are actually relieved to have a way to remove themselves from a situation.
+They can make an excuse, suggest an alternative activity or even elicit a friend to support them in those difficult moments.
+They could find that friends are actually relieved to have a way to remove themselves from a situation.